mvoseismic/statusMonitoring/README.md

 ### earthworm_status.pl

-* Runs the *status* command with extra output.
+* Runs the *status* command for output to a text file.

 ### getSniffwave.sh

-* Runs sniffwave with outrput to a text file for later analysis.
+* Runs sniffwave with output to a text file for later analysis.
-*

 ## Author

 Roderick Stewart, Dormant Services Ltd